WisniowskiPiotr/Cquad-to-Caero/README.md

 Copyright (C) 2018 Wiśniowski Piotr

-Please read [Static stability calculation of aircraft][./Documents/StaticStabilityCalculationOfAircraft.pdf] for explained usage of this software.
+Please read [Static stability calculation of aircraft](./Documents/StaticStabilityCalculationOfAircraft.pdf) for explained usage of this software.
-Additionaly read [Dynamic stability calculation of aircraft][./Documents/DynamicStabilityAnalysisOfAirplane.pdf] for futher reading regarding usagde of results of this analysis.
+Additionaly read [Dynamic stability calculation of aircraft](./Documents/DynamicStabilityAnalysisOfAirplane.pdf) for futher reading regarding usagde of results of this analysis.

 Main method is in Cquad_to_Aero.cpp.
 Typical parameter values are set by default.

 Default values for parameters:

-    values uset by SET2 Nastran data for defining the prism containing the set for splining structural grid points to aerodynamic grid points.
+- Values uset by SET2 Nastran data for defining the prism containing the set for splining structural grid points to aerodynamic grid points.
     SPLINEL=-0.1
     SPLINEU=1.1
     ZMIN=0
     ZMAX=0

-    division of each CAERO1 to a number of aerodynamic grid points.
+- Division of each CAERO1 to a number of aerodynamic grid points.
 Used for mesh size dependency validation.
     NCHORD=1
     NSPAN=1

-    SPLINE6 Nastran entry parameters
+- SPLINE6 Nastran entry parameters
     DZ=0 -Linear attachment flexibility.
     FPS=FPS6 -Method for the spline fit.
 Either FPS3 or FPS6.

 Typical usage:
 Cquad_to_Aero.exe Whole_aero.bdf NSPAN=1 SPLINEL=-0.1